Mizoram University

-Mizoram University is a central university under the University Grants Commission, Government of India, and was established on 2 July 2001, by the Mizoram University Act (2000) of the Parliament of India.
+Mizoram University is a central university established on 2 July 2000, by the Mizoram University Act (2000) of the Parliament of India.
 The President of India is the official Visitor, and the Governor of Mizoram acts as the Chief Rector as per Mizoram University (Amendment) Bill, 2007.

 History

 The university is the fruit of the Mizoram Peace Accord between Mizo National Front and Government of India on 30 June 1986.
 However, it was not created de novo.
 The North Eastern Hill University, with its headquarters at Shillong had already run its Mizoram campus since 1978.
 The Mizoram University Act by the Parliament of India officially established the school on 2 July 2001, incorporating all the facilities of the existing Mizoram campus of NEHU.
 The jurisdiction of the university, therefore, extends to the whole of Mizoram.
 Initially, the university had seven academic departments inherited from NEHU, but it now has a total of 18 academic departments.
 It hopes to bring the number to a total of 27 departments within the current Xth Plan.
 The university under NEHU functioned from various rented buildings in Aizawl for over two decades.